 Rearrange your room

-Changing your environment often changes your mindset.
+Changing your environment often improves your mindset.

 Active Things to Do Without Leaving Home